choyoonme/teamprofilegenerator/README.md

 ## Description

-Your task is to build a Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
-Testing is key to making code maintainable, so you’ll also write a unit test for every part of your code and ensure that it passes each test.
+This is a Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage.
+Tests are included for each employee role.

-Because this application won’t be deployed, you’ll need to provide a link to a walkthrough video that demonstrates its functionality and all of the tests passing.
-You’ll need to submit a link to the video AND add it to the readme of your project.

 ## Acceptance Criteria